cloudera/hue/docs/docs-site/README.md

 ## Update GetHue version

-Docs uses GetHue for live demos.
-Kindly follow these steps to update GetHue to the version of your choice.
+Docs depends on gethue NPM package for live demos.
+Kindly follow these steps to update gethue to the version of your choice.

 ### 1. Install GetHue